 History

-In 1525, Augustians, leaving the town due to the progressive Reformation, sold the church and monastery.
-The buyer was a townsman, a certain Wolfgang, to whom the brothers stipulated in the contract that the services would unhindered continue in the church.
-Two years later, Wolfgang sold the plot to the city council, which fragmented the plots with buildings and gave them to various buyers.
-From then on, the monastery buildings housed a warehouse, a malt house, craft workshops, a firehouse and a garrison coach house.
-The church was used by Protestants, but over time it began to empty, until services were no longer held.
-They were resumed only in 1713.
+In 1525, the Augustinians were forced to leave the town as a result of the progressive Reformation.
+They sold the church and friary to a burgher from Dzierżoniów, a certain Wolfgang von Bitschen from Piskorzów, whom they stipulated in the contract that the services would continue to be held in the church without any obstacles.
+A year later, Wolfgang sold the plot to the town council, which split it up and handed parts over to various buyers.
+From then on, the monastery buildings housed a warehouse, malt house, craft workshops, a fire station and a garrison’s coach house.
+The church was used by Protestants, but with time it began to decline, until services ceased to be celebrated there.
+It were resumed only after the renovation in 1713, when the church received a new dedication of the Immaculate Conception of the Blessed Virgin Mary.
+In the nineteenth century, the building fell into neglect several times and long interruptions in use, after which it was partially renovated.

 Architecture